RSachinShetty/scenario-examples/Storage-10%/pod/step1/q.md

 <br>

 Fresher deployed a pod named `my-pod`.
-However, while specifying the resource limits, they mistakenly used `Gebibyte` as the unit instead of `Mebibyte`
+However, while specifying the resource limits, they mistakenly given `100Mi` storage limit  instead of `50Mi`

-* node doesn't have sufficient resources, So change it to `Mebibyte` only.
+* node doesn't have sufficient resources, So change it to `50Mi` only.